 How is your car finance settled after your death?

-For whoever is in charge of the estate, the process for settling the debt will become part of managing all the expenses of the estate, such as a mortgage, funeral expenses, other debts and outstanding bills.
+For whoever is in charge of the estate, the process for settling the debt will become part of managing all the expenses of the estate.
+This also includes costs like your mortgage, funeral expenses, other debts and outstanding bills.

 If the finance was on a personal loan, which is an unsecured loan, then the car is the property of the estate.
 If necessary, it can be sold to help pay off the car finance or any other debts.

 Because the finance is not secured against the vehicle, the executor/administrator is free to decide what to do with it.
 If it’s not necessary to sell the car to settle the finance, they could give the car to your next of kin or sell it via whatever means they choose.
-This means that the car could be sold privately, sold directly to a trader or sent to auction – whichever the executor decides is likely to get the best sale price for your estate.
+This means that the car could be sold privately, sold directly to a trader or sent to auction.
+It all depends on whatever the executor decides is likely to get the best sale price for your estate.

-If the finance was a personal contract purchase (PCP), hire purchase (HP), conditional sale or any other form of secured loan, then the vehicle is not your property and belongs to the finance company.
+Secured loans include a personal contract purchase (PCP), hire purchase (HP) or conditional sale.
+In this situation, the vehicle is not your property and belongs to the finance company until the last penny is paid off.

 Usually, the finance company will take the vehicle back and sell it at a trade auction.
 Whatever it earns at auction (after auction fees) is taken off your debt.
 If the selling price is enough to cover your debt, then the finance is settled.
-More often than not, however, the selling price does not cover the total debt, so your estate will still owe the finance company whatever is still outstanding.
+Usually, however, the selling price does not cover the total debt, so your estate will still owe the finance company whatever is still outstanding.

 With a lease agreement, such as personal contract hire, there is no debt because you have not borrowed any money.
 It’s simply a rental contract for X months at £Y per month.
-However, all lease agreements will have early termination charges, and these apply regardless of the reason for the agreement being ended early – even the death of the lessee.
-These should be set out clearly in the lease contract.
+However, all lease agreements will have early termination charges.
+These apply regardless of the reason for the agreement being ended early – even if you die.
+They should be set out clearly in the lease contract, so take note.

 The leasing company will take its car back, but the executor may still have to settle any penalty fees for terminating the agreement early.
 These fees can be quite substantial, which is an unfortunate reality of leasing a car.